Committees

 Voting membership of the CAT will be reviewed every year and membership may be changed, if necessary, according to the CAT Charter schedule.
 The UTIA CISO is responsible for maintaining membership and will be available for advice, as well as for resolving concerns and disputes.

-The University of Tennessee Institute of Agriculture (UTIA or Institute) Security Advisory Committee (SAC) is created to establish and maintain the vision and plan for information technology (IT) security for the Institute.
+The University of Tennessee Institute of Agriculture (UTIA or Institute) Security Advisory Committee (SAC) is created to establish and maintain the vision and plan for Institute’s Information Technology (IT) Security Program.
 In addition, the SAC evaluates security issues that affect the Institute and develops responses that meet the Institute’s operational needs and business objectives.

 1. Sandy Lindsey, Chief Information Security Officer, UTIA (Chair)